treelogic-swe/aws-mock/README.md

 - Make sure to be compatible with Amazon EC2 API Tools.
 - Persistence of mock objects for recovering after service restarts.
 - Clean up terminated mock instances after a pre-defined period (as genuine EC2 does).
+- Write an error xml response for all those unimplemented actions (in MockEC2QueryHandler.writeReponse).
+- Improve the exception handling.